 - WATERING - For the first time ever I have added a dedicated hose system to the front lawn garden.
 Usually I use rain barrel water, but without rain, there was no filled rain barrels.
 I have two over-ground sprinklers which helped to maintain the plants.
 I noticed that no matter how much I watered via the hose system, the garden did not grow significantly until a good rain soaked the soil, so some of the tropical plants I have are a bit stunted.
 Overall, however, it has been good.
 I water before 10 AM and after 6 PM to help prevent evaporation during watering.
 Also, it is better to water for a longer period at a time so you can build deeper roots.
 Watering every day is not necessary, but having a long drink helps the roots grow deeper and stronger.

 - SOIL ADDITIVES - In the spring I mixed in Worm Castings with the vegetable garden soil to help attract worms.
 Having worms in your garden means the soil is going to be better aerated and absorb water more readily.
 During planting I added Actino-Iron, a soil additive which helps build a stronger relationship between the roots and its surrounding soil microbes, thereby strengthening the plant and allowing it to absorb more water.
 I applied Actino-Iron when planting and a second time in July.
-Organic fertilizers included Jobes All-Purpose Organic Fertilizer, which I applied lightly and only twice through the summer.
+Organic fertilizers included Jobes All-Purpose Organic Fertilizer, which I apply only to a few selected plants and only twice through the summer.

 If you want to see the full on design and planting schematic details so you can grow a similar garden, please go to this LINK.